BEST STARTS FOR KIDS

 Signage depicting rules are usually displayed inside trains and there are usually visual symbols to reinforce the message.

-And there is usually a multitude of text either on platforms or surrounding walkways.
-For example: Exit signs, stairs, lifts, toilets, station names, timetables, etc. And many stations also contain a significant amount of advertising as well.
+There's usually a multitude of text either on platforms or surrounding walkways.
+For example: Exit signs, stairs, lifts, toilets, station names, timetables, etc. And many stations also contain lots of advertising as well.
+Preschoolers can guess what they think signage might mean.

-I recall reading research that indicated higher levels of aggression in children exposed to screen times of twenty minutes or more in one go which may be worth considering, especially if your child wants a screen available in their own room for them to self-manage.
+I recall reading research that indicated higher levels of aggression in children exposed to screen times of twenty minutes or more in one go.
+If your child wants a screen available in their own room for them to self-manage, their adhering to a twenty minute limit is unlikely.

 Children need to interact with the real world to develop all of the skills necessary for them to live full and meaningful lives and ideally be involved in some structured activities where they interact socially with others.